leandroasp/product-store/README.md

-To run the application you must have Docker and JRE 11+  installed.
+To run the application you must have Docker installed.

-In application.properties change to **dev** if you want to use MySQL, and **test** to use an in-memory database.

 In the **/docs** directory you have the front-end compiled.

 In the application directory run the command:

 ```
-./mvnw package
-docker build -t springio/netprecision .
+docker build -t springio:netprecision .
 docker-compose up
 ```